Dog Bite Lawyer in Phoenix

 After a dog attack you should seek immediate medical attention, call the police to file an incident report and then contact us here at Lerner and Rowe.
 The statute of limitations for filing a dog bite law claim in Phoenix is one year.
 After the one year period has passed you will no longer have a plausible case for our attorneys to go off of.

 If you received medical attention, make sure to keep a copy of all documents for your personal records.
-An attorney can use these medical records to help build a strong case and get you the maximum compensation you may be entitled to.
+An a dog bite lawyer can use these medical records to help build a strong case and get you the maximum compensation you may deserve.

 Your First Consultation is Free!

-In Phoenix, regardless of whether or not a dog has bitten someone before, the owners of the dog are liable for any injuries suffered by the person attacked.
-If the dog was with another person that was not the owner and was not properly confined on a leash when the attack occurred, that person may also be held liable for any suffering.
+In Phoenix, regardless of whether or not a dog has bitten someone before, the owners of the dog will remain for any injuries suffered by the person attacked.
+If the dog was with another person and was not properly confined on a leash when the attack occurred, that person may also be held liable for any suffering.